Would You Like to Submit an Article?

 - Provide biographical information on authors.

-- Photos, graphics, etc., are numbered with proper captions and submitted, if possible, in high-resolution JPG electronic format.
+- Photos, graphics, etc., are numbered with proper captions (typed in the Word doc) and submitted in high-resolution JPG electronic format.

 We Appreciate Your Interest

 Authors receive five copies of Hearing Loss Magazine when their article appears along with the editors’ and readers’ appreciation.
-(There is no monetary remuneration for articles published.
+(Although we feel that authors deserve to be paid for their hard work, there is no monetary remuneration for articles published.
 We are happy to provide additional copies of the magazine if you need them.)
 HLAA holds the copyright unless authors state otherwise.